 Ingredients

-- 1 box orange jello, regular or sugar-free
+- 3 ounce box of orange Jell-O, regular or 0.3 ounce of sugar-free

 - 8 ounces Cool Whip, or your favorite store brand